 Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise Little Egg Harbor Township Fire District No. 2's basic financial statements.
-The accompanying financial information listed as Other Schedules, as listed in the table of contents, is presented for purposes of additional analysis and is not required part of the financial statements.
+The accompanying financial information, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the financial statements.

-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2018 and 2017 basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2019 and 2018 basic financial statements.
 The information has been subjected to the auditing procedures applied in the audits of those basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Other Schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the other schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-The Statistical Information and Roster of Officials have not been subjected to the auditing procedures applied in the audits of the financial statements, and accordingly, we do not express an opinion or provide any assurance on them.
+The statistical information and roster of officials have not been subjected to the auditing procedures applied in the audits of the financial statements, and accordingly, we do not express an opinion or provide any assurance on them.